LinariLuca/TrisGame/README.md

-#TIC TAC TOE BY LINARI LUCA

-Project in which I went to create the game of tic-tac-toe, the special feature being that I adapted this version for users of the MacOS operating system, as I wanted to use the tkinter library.
+# 🎮 Tic Tac Toe by Linari Luca

+Welcome to my **Tic Tac Toe** project — a simple implementation of the classic game, adapted specifically for **macOS** users.

+---

+## 🧩 About the Project

+In this project, I developed a Tic Tac Toe game using the **Tkinter** library.
+The special feature of this version is that it addresses a **macOS compatibility issue**:
-The latter does not allow the function of filling the colour of a single button to work properly, but in this case I got around the problem by colouring the outline of the button and not the inside of it directly.
+> On macOS, Tkinter does not allow the background color of a single button to be changed correctly.

-For any doubts or requests for collaboration on other projects (even considerably larger than this one), I remain at your disposal at the following e-mail address: luca.linari@gmail.com
+To work around this, I implemented a solution that **colors the button's border instead of its background**.

+---

+## 🚀 Features

+✅ Classic Tic Tac Toe gameplay
+✅ Clean and minimal interface
+✅ Compatible with **macOS**
+✅ Simple workaround for Tkinter button color limitations

+---

+## 💻 Requirements

+- Python 3.x
+- Tkinter (usually included in standard Python installations)

+---

+## ✨ Screenshots

+*(Add screenshots here if you have them)*

+---

+## 📬 Contact & Collaboration

+For questions, suggestions, or collaborations on this or **other larger projects**, feel free to reach out:

+📧 **luca.linari@gmail.com**

+---

+## ⭐️ How to Run

+1. Clone this repository: